Big Oil cutbacks deal supply-chain pain

-A growing list of delayed or canceled projects, seen by some investors as a healthy move by majors to rein in capital spend after a poor history of returns is working its way through corporate earnings; it has already pummeled the share price of some European suppliers seen as financially fragile.
+A growing list of delayed or cancelled projects, seen by some investors as a healthy move by majors to rein in capital spend after a poor history of returns is working its way through corporate earnings; it has already pummelled the share price of some European suppliers seen as financially fragile.

 Fugro, once seen as a blue-chip on Amsterdam’s benchmark index, has had more than 30 percent of its stock-market value wiped out in a week since scrapping its dividend.
 It is seeing trade swings more suited to a small-sized firm: on Thursday its one-day gain was 28 percent.